List of Double the Fist episodes: Episode 4: Fear Factory

 Reality television comes under fire this week, as Steve pits the Fist team and some guests against each other inside the world's most deadly factory.
 This episode includes Ugly Dave Gray as well as Yvonne Strahovski as competitors in the contest, Womp and Blue Womp arguing about cookery, shark-like creatures flying through the air and eating people, and Rod fighting evil flying furniture.
-During this episode, Mephisto gets possessed by an ancient Aztec demi-god, steals Steve's car, and disappears from the show until episode 6.
+During this episode, Mephisto gets possessed by an ancient Aztec demigod, steals Steve's car, and disappears from the show until episode 6.
 First aired 11 June 2004.

 Episode 5: High School Challenge

-In this episode, the Fist Team competes with some highschoolers in various challenges.
+In this episode, the Fist Team competes with some high schoolers in various challenges.
 Each challenge is worth 1 point.
 The team with the most points at the end is deemed the most fistworthy.
 Among the challenges were: